GMOD/jbrowse-components/website/docs/tutorials/simple_plugin.md

 <Figure caption="Your browser should look something like the above screenshot." src="/img/plugin_template_spin_up_start.png"/>

-:::info Note
+:::info

 At this point, you _must_ be running your plugin on port `9000` to see a running JBrowse instance, otherwise you will meet a screen asking you to configure your instance.

 If you'd like to change this port, you can edit the "port" fields under "config" in the `package.json` file.

 :::

 We can verify our plugin has been added to our JBrowse session by clicking the first square on the splash screen "Empty," and then navigating `Add` -> `Hello View` in the menu bar.
 This is the example pluggable element that is added in the template plugin project.

 Next, we're going to add our own pluggable element to the plugin.